wp-plugins/simple-custom-post-order/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Order posts(posts, any custom post types) using a Drag and Drop Sortable JavaScript.
+Order posts(posts, any custom post types,any taxonomy) using a Drag and Drop Sortable JavaScript.
 Configuration is unnecessary.

 == Description ==

-Order posts(posts, any custom post types) using a Drag and Drop Sortable JavaScript.
+Order posts(posts, any custom post types,any taxonomy) using a Drag and Drop Sortable JavaScript.
 Configuration is unnecessary.
 You can do directly on default WordPress administration.
 Excluding custom query which uses order or orderby parameters, in get_posts or query_posts and so on.

 == Installation ==